 The Environmental Code clearly distributes environment protection management functions across multiple government agencies.
-To date, the Kazakhstan Ministry of Environment, Geology and Natural Resources has set up such subdivisions as the Committee for Environment Regulation and Control, Committee for Geology, Committee for Forestry and Wildlife, Committee for Fisheries and Committee for Water Resources.
+To date, the Kazakhstan Ministry of Environment and Natural Resources has set up such subdivisions as the Committee for Environment Regulation and Control, Committee for Forestry and Wildlife, Committee for Fisheries and Committee for Water Resources.
 The Kazakhstan Government also has other special agencies responsible for environment protection and natural resources management/restoration whose authority is determined by the respective Kazakhstan legislative acts.